spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 <br/>

 </br>------</br>
+_2019-11-28 Page updated with editorial review: improve discussion of the plugin and example branches._</br>
 _2019-09-27 Page updated without editorial review: clearer explanation of the auto-install flow._</br>
 _2019-08-12 Page updated with editorial review: terminology and page formatting._</br>
 _2019-08-08 Page updated with editorial review: added clarification on SSH key and Linux dependencies._</br>